-Our road warriors’ enjoyment and safety is our top priority.
+The enjoyment and safety of our road warriors is our top priority.
 To support you, we provide the following:

 The Empire State Ride is a 500+ miles ride from New York City to Niagara Falls, New York.
 Empire State Riders cycle along the Hudson River to Albany and west to Niagara through cities, towns, villages and the open country.

 The route is a combination of paved trails, busy streets and rural roads.
 Our cyclists share the roads with cars, trucks and pedestrian traffic.
-In past events, the ESR overnight sites have been Yorkton Heights, Rhinebeck, Albany, Utica, Weedsport and Spencerport.
-Actual routes and locations for 2022 will be confirmed in early 2022.
+In past events, the ESR overnight sites have been Somers, Rhinebeck, Albany, Utica, Weedsport and Spencerport.
+Actual routes and locations for 2023 will be confirmed in early 2023.

 Most cyclists will average 14-15 miles per hour.
-Some athletic cyclists will average 18 miles per hour.
+Some seasoned cyclists will average 18 miles per hour.
 Weather, elevation and road conditions will slow any cyclist.

-Total distance for seven days is 500+ miles.
-Distances each day vary.
-The average distance is 79 miles.
-The shortest day is between 50 and 60 miles and the longest day is 100 miles.
+The total distance for seven days is 500+ miles.
+Distances each day vary, and the average distance is 79 miles.
+The shortest day is between 50 – 60 miles and the longest day is 100 miles.
 Riding at 14-15 miles per hour on a 78-mile day, equals 5 to 5.5 hours of cycling.
-Add about 1.5 hours at about four rest stops for a 7-hour cycling day from camp to camp.
+Add about 1.5 hours at about four rest stops, and that makes for a 7-hour cycling day from camp to camp.

 ESR is a ride, not a race.
-Everyone has good days and better days.
-Arriving prepared to ride the distance each day is important, however, if you are struggling you can take advantage our Empire State Ride support shuttles.
+Everyone has good days and bad days.
+Arriving prepared to ride the distance each day is important; however, if you are struggling, you can take advantage of our Empire State Ride support shuttles.
 They are there to help give you a boost to finish at camp or start the day at one of the rest stops.
 Daily shuttles are scheduled to meet the needs of the group.
 In an emergency, riders in need will be picked up and cared for immediately.

 Catered camping is the core of the Empire State Ride experience.
 Our staff sets up and packs away your tent, mattress, chair and provides you with a clean towel every day.
 Camps are set up at local schools, parks and fairgrounds.
 Some have access to indoor facilities; some are more rustic.
 Each camp has a rider reception and services area, tenting area, dining and program tent.
 Restrooms or portable restrooms, traveling shower truck, bike repair, electronics charging station and power for CPAP machines are also provided.

-Long term parking is available at no cost at Wagner College, Staten Island and Roswell Park Comprehensive Cancer Center, Buffalo.
+Long- term parking is available at no cost at both Wagner College, Staten Island, and Roswell Park Comprehensive Cancer Center, Buffalo.

 Getting your bike to and from ESR is each rider’s responsibility.
 Here is what we recommend:

 Think of Empire State Ride as three 30-mile rides each day, with rest stops to keep you going.
-If you head out from camp by 8 a.m., at an average pace of 14-15 miles per hour, with rest stop time, you can expect to arrive in the next camp around 3 p.m. each day, with time to spare.
+If you head out from camp by 8 a.m., at an average pace of 14-15 miles per hour and add in rest stop time, you can expect to arrive at the next camp around 3 p.m. each day, with time to spare.

 ESR riders may bring two pieces of luggage and a sleeping bag.
 Luggage is shuttled from camp to camp and to the hotels each day.
+See above for those staying in a hotel.
 See the recommended packing information on the website for more details.

 ESR will schedule shuttles to assist riders who need a boost.
 Shuttles can advance riders to the next rest stop or to the lunch stop to start the day with a boost and finish at camp.
 Shuttles are scheduled for riders staying in hotels.
-In emergencies, ESR will pick you up.
-In non-emergency cases, riders who are eager to get to the hotel or other destination outside the shuttle schedule should use Uber or Lyft.
+In case of an emergency, ESR will pick you up.
+In non-emergency situations, riders who are eager to get to the hotel or other destination outside the shuttle schedule should use Uber or Lyft.

-If you have one or if you see an emergency, call 911, then call the ESR rider help line.
-ESR has a traveling medical team to help with daily wellness checks, athletic training and physical therapy issues.
-ESR has telemedicine connections to UBMD Emergency Physicians for video exams.
-ESR will coordinate with riders who might go to an emergency room or urgent care center.
+If you have an emergency or see an emergency, call 911 first, and then call the ESR rider help line.
+ESR has a traveling medical team to help with daily wellness checks, athletic training and physical therapy issues, as well as telemedicine connections to UBMD Emergency Physicians for video exams.
+ESR will coordinate with riders who need to go to the emergency room or an urgent care center.